ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

 > * **Obstacles** (red post-its): factors, unexpected events, dangers that may make it difficult to advance and hit the different milestones
 > * **Fuel** (green post-its): More frequent, everyday events or habits (e.g., daily, weekly) that help us avoid obstacles and hit the milestones
 >
-> You can draw some of these elements from the exercises in the other deep dives (e.g., main challenges or unhelpful behaviors can be internal obstacles; useful productivity/progress practices can be fuel; etc.)
+> You can draw some of these elements from the exercises in the other deep dives (e.g., main challenges or unhelpful behaviors can be internal obstacles; useful productivity/progress practices can be fuelling; etc.)
 >
 > *NB: This exercise can be done individually or in a group, especially with other people that will have a similar journey (e.g., doing similar kinds of research or using the same methodology).
 However, you will want to ultimately personalize your own version of the map, to account for particularities of your topic, circumstances or personality.*